Deg Xinag language

-Deg Xinag (Deg Hitʾan) is a Northern Athabaskan language spoken by the Deg Hitʼan peoples of the GASH region.
+Deg Xinag (Deg Hitʾan) is a Northern Athabaskan language spoken by the Deg Xitʼan peoples of the GASH region.
 The GASH region consists of the villages of Grayling, Anvik, Shageluk, and Holy Cross along the lower Yukon River in Interior Alaska.
 The language is severely endangered; out of an ethnic population of approximately 250 people, only 2 people still speak the language.

 The language was referred to as Ingalik by Osgood (1936).
 While this term sometimes still appears in the literature, it is today considered pejorative.
 The word "Ingalik" is from the Yupʼik Eskimo language: Ingqiliq, meaning "Indian".

 Engithidong Xugixudhoy (Their Stories of Long Ago), a collection of traditional folk tales in Deg Xinag by the elder Belle Deacon, was published in 1987 by the Alaska Native Language Center.
 A literacy manual with accompanying audiotapes was published in 1993.

 Dialects

 There are two main dialects: Yukon and Kuskokwim.
 The Yukon dialect (Yukon Deg Xinag, Yukon Ingalik) is the traditional language of the villages of the Lower Yukon River (Anvik, Shageluk and Holy Cross).
 As of 2009, there are no longer any speakers living in Anvik and Holy Cross.
 The other dialect (Kuskokwim Deg Xinag, Kuskokwim Ingalik) is the traditional language of the settlements of Middle Kuskokwim.